MIT provides a range of information and resources designed to ensure the safety and security of our community while traveling abroad.

 ISOS services are available to MIT faculty and staff traveling for business or leisure, and for students on trips related to MIT educational pursuits.
 Please refer to this chart for information on how the services apply to other parties related to MIT.

-MIT Travel Risk Policy
+MIT International Travel Risk Policy

 MIT follows travel warnings and advisories issued by the Department of State, Centers for Disease Control, and World Health Organization.
 These advisories allow us to categorize those countries with a travel warning level as Extreme, High or Moderate risk.

-Visit the MIT Travel Risk Policy website to learn about criteria and countries included in each category.
-You can also find links to the Department of State and their Smart Traveler Enrollment Program (STEP) on the MIT Travel Risk Policy website.
+Visit the MIT International Travel Risk Policy website to learn about criteria and countries included in each category.
+You can also find links to the Department of State and their Smart Traveler Enrollment Program (STEP) on the MIT International Travel Risk Policy website.

 MIT assistance abroad web-based training